-The Nuclear Technology program offers the student a unique opportunity to obtain state-of-the-art training that will put the graduate in demand by any organization or business that operates nuclear reactors or handles radioactive substances to include advanced manufacturing, life sciences, research reactors, the nuclear power industry, hazardous waste removal companies, and government agencies.
-Technicians with the educational background this program provides are in high demand now, and with the rising use of radiation in diagnostics, medical treatment and applications, and potential expansion of nuclear power technology this demand will remain high for years to come.
+The Nuclear Technology program offers the student a unique opportunity to obtain state-of-the-art education that will put the graduate in demand by any organization or business that operates nuclear reactors or handles radioactive substances to include advanced manufacturing, life sciences, healthcare, research reactors, the nuclear power industry, hazardous waste removal companies, and government agencies.
+Technicians with the educational background this program provides are in high demand now, and with the rising use of radiation in diagnostics, medical treatment and applications, and potential expansion of nuclear power technology, this demand will remain high for years to come.
 Nuclear power is the largest non-carbon source of electricity in the United States providing 20% of the country’s power.
 Job placement prospects are highly favorable and starting salaries reflect this high demand.

 The Associate of Applied Science degree program is the only one of its kind in Missouri and one of only a handful in the nation.
 It was developed cooperatively with the University of Missouri Research Reactor, the University of Missouri Nuclear Science and Engineering Institute, Ameren Missouri Callaway Energy Center, and Exelon Nuclear Corporation, all leaders in the nuclear industry.
 The Radiation Protection and Reactor Operations Options are accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).

 Enrollment in the Nuclear Technology program is limited and students are selected for this program on a competitive basis.
 Contact the Office of Admissions for the specific application requirements and deadline.